psibi/psibi.github.io/posts/2017-03-30-experience-maths-coq.md

 I think this kind of rapid iteration is very essential in learning maths.
-The ability to quickly try out another way of solving it and having the confirmation that it works is very valuable in my opinion.
+The ability to quickly try out another way of solving it and having the confirmation that it works is very valuable.